bibi00275/Book_Wishlist/README.md

 **Improvments **

-I have just created a very basic boiler plate code which would just test out the wishlist functionality, Currently there is no proper directory strucutre, At a high level project structure can have a app folder under which we can have Models folder(Python classes modeling the database), repositories( Python classes allowing you to interact with your models) resources (Python classes containing the HTTP verbs of your routes) routes (Routes definitions and links to their associated resources), util (Some helpfull, non-business Python functions for your project) we can also have config.py (Project configuration settings) ,manage.py (Project commands) ,server.py for Server configuration test folder holding unit test
+I have just created a very basic boiler plate code which would just test out the wishlist functionality, Currently there is no proper directory strucutre, At a high level project structure can have a app folder under which we can have Models folder(Python classes modeling the database), repositories( Python classes allowing you to interact with your models) resources (Python classes containing the HTTP verbs of your routes) routes (Routes definitions and links to their associated resources), util (Some helpfull, non-business Python functions for your project) we can also have config.py (Project configuration settings) ,manage.py (Project commands) ,server.py for Server configuration.
+Test directory for holding unit test